apache/cassandra/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

 Using the density measure allows us to control the size of sstables through sharding, as well as to execute compactions in parallel.
 With size levelling we could achieve parallelisation by pre-splitting the data in a fixed number of compaction arenas (e.g. by using the data directories mechanism), but this requires the number of shards to be predetermined and equal for all levels of the hierarchy, which still permits sstables to become too small or too large.
 Large sstables complicate streaming and repair and increase the duration of compaction operations, pinning resources to long-running operations and making it more likely that too many sstables will accumulate on lower levels of the hierarchy.

 Density levelling permits a much wider variety of splitting options including ones where the size of sstables can be kept close to a selected target, and also allows UCS to understand the levelling structure of STCS (where size grows with each level) as well as LCS (where token share shrinks with each level).

-## Sharding
+## Basic sharding scheme

 Once density levelling is in place, we have a range of choices for splitting sstables.
 One is to simply split when a certain output size is reached (like LCS), forming non-overlapping sstable runs instead of individual